Fleny113/Hexus/README.md

 hexus list
 ```

-The list command will provide some basic information on the application but you can use the `hexus info` command with the name of the application to get some more info on it
+The list command will provide some basic information on the application, but you can use the `hexus info` command with the name of the application to get some more info on it

 #### Get applications logs